 Similar to Asana, Monday offers a free plan with limited features so you can get a general feel for the platform.

-When comparing Asana vs Monday, it is important to consider the number of integrations that your team can rely on for the best task management experience.
+When comparing Asana vs Monday, it is important to consider the number of integrations your team can rely on for the best task management experience.

-In this case, Asana offers more than 100 integrations including: Microsoft Teams, Adobe Creative Cloud, Okta, Tableau, Salesforce, Slack, Microsoft Office, GSuite, Canva, Loom, Box, MailChimp, and more.
+In this case, Asana offers more than 100 integrations, including Microsoft Teams, Adobe Creative Cloud, Okta, Tableau, Salesforce, Slack, Microsoft Office, GSuite, Canva, Loom, Box, MailChimp, and more.

 Carefully consider the integrations your team needs for the best productivity.

 Monday hits on all the most important standards and regulations to ensure your team and client’s privacy.
-Monday is ISO, HIPPA, SOC, and GDPR certified trusted by more than 127,000 customers worldwide.
+Monday is ISO, HIPPA, SOC, and GDPR certified and trusted by more than 127,000 customers worldwide.

 If your team works in the education industry, consider Asana vs Monday as its task management features comply with FERPA (The Family Educational Rights and Privacy Act).

 On the other hand, if your team works in Healthcare, then consider Monday as its platform boasts HIPPA (The Health Insurance Portability and Accountability Act) compliant plans.

 When looking at Asana vs Monday, both offer many features that can be helpful to teams collaborating on projects.
 However, there are also pros and cons before deciding which tool is right for you.

 - Asana offers a 30-day free trial, whereas Monday offers a 14-day free trial.
 However, both over a free version